Jarvis318/README-Generator/outputs/Read Me Test.md

-# README Generator
+# Read Me Test
 ## Table of Contents
 [Description](#Description)
 [License](#License)
 [Questions](#Questions)

 ## Description
-This is a program designed to generate a professional readme by answering a few questions via prompt.
+Copyright (c) jarvis318
+This is a test for the README Generation app

 ##License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 https://opensource.org/license/mit
-Copyright (c) 2012-2024 Scott Chacon and others

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the